prashtx/envrun/README.md

 A value provided by `-p` takes precedence over a `PORT` value from the environment file, which takes precendence over the default value of `3000`.

+If you want to include the calling environment's `PATH`, then use the `--path` flag:

+    $ envrun --path mocha

 You can confirm what's going on with your OS's `env` command:

     $ envrun env